 How to set aside ex parte decree passed in civil suit

-If you have sufficient reason for non-appearance or absence before the court, then you can move an IA under Order 9 Rule 13 of the Code of Civil Procedure(CPC) for setting aside the ex-parte decree.
+When the defendant had sufficient reason for non-appearance before the court, he can move an IA under Order 9 Rule 13 of the Code of Civil Procedure(CPC) for setting aside the ex-parte decree.

 Prefer an appeal against the ex-parte decree.